aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md

 ## Running the install script

 The next step in setting up LORIS is running the script `install.sh` in the `tools/` directory.
-The script must be run from that directory, and must not be run using `sudo`.
+The script must be run from that directory, and must _not_ be run using sudo.

 This will begin an interactive setup process that will configure files and permissions required to get LORIS up and running.